kirandash/react/recipes/README.md

 ### 04.06 Share state between routes
 1. States can be shared only b/w siblings from parent.
 So better to manage all your state at parent level.

+### 04.07 Get parameters from URLs
+1. http://localhost:8080/recipe/2 will throw an error recipe/bundle.js not found.
+To fix this, modify your webpack configuration. `publicPath: '/'`
+2. `const { id } = this.props.match.params` match props has all the info related to URL visited by user in react application
+3. Use a Link from react-router-dom to navigate to details page.